flanagancd68/talmidimway/content/tour/why-go.md

 {{<spoiler text="**Tell me more about the cost.**">}}

-The quote for our original trip was $4490 per person/double occupancy.
-While it is reasonable to expect prices will be higher next year, we won't have a firm price until ~July 2023.
+The quote for our original trip was $4490 per person/double occupancy, but this was based on a minimum of 30 people, provided by a large, well established company, with virtually no out of pocket expenses for travelers.

+Our smaller trip will be a bit different in that we will be on our own for most meals, we won't be paying for guides and drivers, and we will be splitting fuel and other shared expenses evenly across all participants.
+While we believe the upfront price should be relatively lower per-person than with a formal touring company (perhaps around $3500) we won't have an estimated price until late 2023.

 For comparison, note the costs of other current, post-COVID, Israel tours (and the three examples below don't include three meals/day like ours would)